aws-samples/serverless-patterns/s3-sns-terraform/README.md

-# AWS S3 to AWS SQS
+# AWS S3 to AWS SNS

 This pattern sends notifications from S3 to SNS when an object is created